nat-20/ORACLE-ddos/README.md

 ## Getting Started

 These instructions will guide you to run the detection mechanism under an ONOS+P4 experimental scenario.
-We recommend using an Ubuntu 18.04 virtual machine.
+We recommend using an Ubuntu 18.04 virtual machine over a host machine with at least 12 GB of RAM and core i5 or ryzen 5 processor.

 ### Prerequisites